 Applications are valid for two years from the approval date.
 If no plumbing inspections are completed within this timeframe, the plumbing application is closed and no longer valid.

 Assessment of permit work

-A minimum of three inspections are required for compliance assessable work, comprising the slab, sewer and final stages.
+A minimum of four inspections are required for compliance assessable work, comprising the slab, sewer, pressure test and final stages.

 Any amendments to the plans and plumbing work after the compliance permit date must be provided to WTA prior to any further works occuring.